schoero/eslint-plugin-readable-tailwind/docs/rules/sort-classes.md

 - `tailwindConfig`

   The path to the tailwind config file.
 If not specified, the plugin will try to find it automatically or falls back to the default configuration.
+  The tailwind config is used to determine the sorting order.

   **Type**: `string`
   **Default**: `undefined`